 The Roman Church had made merchandise of the grace of God.
-The tables of the money-changers (Matthew 21:12) were set up beside her altars, and the air resounded with the shouts of buyers and sellers.
-Under the plea of raising funds for the erection of St. Peter's Church at Rome, indulgences for sin were publicly offered for sale by the authority of the pope.
-By the price of crime a temple was to be built up for God's worship-the cornerstone laid with the wages of iniquity!
+The tables of the money-changers [Matthew 21:12.] were set up beside her altars, and the air resounded with the shouts of buyers and sellers.
+Under the plea of raising funds for the erection of St. Peter's church at Rome, indulgences for sin were publicly offered for sale by the authority of the pope.
+By the price of crime a temple was to be built up for God's worship,-the corner-stone laid with the wages of iniquity.
 But the very means adopted for Rome's aggrandizement provoked the deadliest blow to her power and greatness.
-It was this that aroused the most determined and successful of the enemies of popery, and led to the battle which shook the papal throne and jostled the triple crown upon the pontiff's head.
+It was this that aroused the most determined and successful of the enemies of popery, and led to the battle which shook the papal throne, and jostled the triple crown upon the pontiff's head.

-The official appointed to conduct the sale of indulgences in Germany-Tetzel by name-had been convicted of the basest offenses against society and against the law of God; but having escaped the punishment due for his crimes, he was employed to further the mercenary and unscrupulous projects of the pope.
-With great effrontery he repeated the most glaring falsehoods and related marvelous tales to deceive an ignorant, credulous, and superstitious people.
-Had they possessed the word of God they would not have been thus deceived.
+The official appointed to conduct the sale of indulgences in Germany-Tetzel by name-had been convicted of the basest offenses against society and against the law of God; but having escaped the punishment due to his crimes, he was employed to further the mercenary and unscrupulous projects of the pope.
+With great effrontery he repeated the most glaring falsehoods, and related marvelous tales to deceive an ignorant, credulous, and superstitious people.
+Had they possessed the Word of God, they would not have been thus deceived.
 It was to keep them under the control of the papacy, in order to swell the power and wealth of her ambitious leaders, that the Bible had been withheld from them.
-(See John C. L. Gieseler, A Compendium of Ecclesiastical History, per.
-4, sec.
-1, par.
-5.)

-As Tetzel entered a town, a messenger went before him, announcing: "The grace of God and of the holy father is at your gates."-D'Aubigne, b.
-3, ch.
-1. And the people welcomed the blasphemous pretender as if he were God Himself come down from heaven to them.
-The infamous traffic was set up in the church, and Tetzel, ascending the pulpit, extolled the indulgences as the most precious gift of God.
-He declared that by virtue of his certificates of pardon all the sins which the purchaser should afterward desire to commit would be forgiven him, and that "not even repentance is necessary."-Ibid., b.
-3, ch.
-1. More than this, he assured his hearers that the indulgences had power to save not only the living but the dead; that the very moment the money should clink against the bottom of his chest, the soul in whose behalf it had been paid would escape from purgatory and make its way to heaven.
-(See K. R. Hagenbach, History of the Reformation, vol. 1, p.
-96.)
+As Tetzel entered a town, a messenger went before him, announcing, "The grace of God and of the holy father is at your gates."
+And the people welcomed the blasphemous pretender as if he were God himself come down from Heaven to them.
+The infamous traffic was set up in the church, and Tetzel, ascending the pulpit, extolled indulgences as the most precious gift of God.
+He declared that by virtue of his certificates of pardon, all the sins which the purchaser should afterward desire to commit would be forgiven him, and that "even repentance was not indispensable."
+More than this, he assured his hearers that the indulgences had power to save not only the living but the dead; that the very moment the money should clink against the bottom of his chest, the soul in whose behalf it had been paid would escape from purgatory and make its way to Heaven.

-When Simon Magus offered to purchase of the apostles the power to work miracles, Peter answered him: "Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money."
-Acts 8:20.
+When Simon Magus offered to purchase of the apostles the power to work miracles, Peter answered him, "Thy money perish with thee, because thou hast thought that the gift of God may be purchased with money."
+[Acts 8:20.]
 But Tetzel's offer was grasped by eager thousands.
 Gold and silver flowed into his treasury.
 A salvation that could be bought with money was more easily obtained than that which requires repentance, faith, and diligent effort to resist and overcome sin.
-(See Appendix note for page 59.)

-The doctrine of indulgences had been opposed by men of learning and piety in the Roman Church, and there were many who had no faith in pretensions so contrary to both reason and revelation.
-No prelate dared lift his voice against this iniquitous traffic; but the minds of men were becoming disturbed and uneasy, and many eagerly inquired if God would not work through some instrumentality for the purification of His church.
+The doctrine of indulgences had been opposed by men of learning and piety in the Romish Church, and there were many who had no faith in pretensions so contrary to both reason and revelation.
+No prelate dared lift his voice against this iniquitous traffic, but the minds of men were becoming disturbed and uneasy, and many eagerly inquired if [128]

+God would not work through some instrumentality for the purification of his church.